The Andrew Jobbings Senior Kangaroo 2020 took place over 2 days, 25th/26th November.

 Providing an additional opportunity for problem solving

-The Senior Kangaroo is a follow-on round to the Senior Mathematical Challenge.
-It is a 60-minute competition consisting of 20 problems.
+The Andrew Jobbings Senior Kangaroo is a follow-on round to the Senior Mathematical Challenge.
+It is a 60-minute Challenge consisting of 20 problems.

 Unlike the Senior Mathematical Challenge, the answer to each Senior Kangaroo problem is a positive integer less than 1000.
 Achieving a high score requires engagement with the problems, without the benefit of five options to choose from.

 We invite several thousand qualifying UK-based students from the Senior Mathematical Challenge to take part in the Senior Kangaroo.
 Entry to the competition is by invitation only and is based on a qualifying score, which is variable from year to year.

 The Challenge is only open to invited students in schools and colleges based in the UK.